Ballpark Chasers

 WHERE TO EAT?

-Because of the location of Turner Field and the surrounding highways, there is only one worth-while option to eat and walk to the stadium.
-Bullpen Restaurant is located at the southwest gate of Turner Field, offering “Atlanta’s best BBQ and wings”.
+Because of the location of Turner Field and the surrounding highways, there is only one worth-while option to eat and walk to the ballpark.
+Bullpen Rib House is located at the southwest gate of Turner Field, offering “Atlanta’s best BBQ and wings”.
 Ballpark Chasers enjoy their “Kickin Combos”.
 Restaurants further from the park that require a cab ride include: Fat Matt’s Rib Shack, Six Feet Under and The Varsity.
-All three options are within 3 miles of Turner Field.
+All three options are within three miles of Turner Field.
 Fat Matt’s serves a mean plate of ribs, beans and some of the best mac and cheese we have sampled in all of North America!
 Six Feet Under is the greenest restaurant in the Atlanta area.
 From running off of wind energy to eliminating plastic water and soda bottles, Six Feet Under is doing their part in the sustainability movement.
 Oh, they also serve the best seafood along with a beautiful selection of spirits.
-Finally, The Varsity is the country’s biggest drive-in restaurant, serving in the Atlanta area since 1928!
-Traditional drive-in food can be found at the Varsity.
-Our favorites include the hot dogs, hamburgers, chicken burgers, salads and shakes.

 WHERE TO BUY TICKETS?